-Maybe drivers aren’t quite ready to let go of the steering wheel just yet.
+Maybe drivers are not quite ready to let go of the steering wheel just yet.
 At least that appears to be the message that states such as Arizona and California are sending after a deadly crash outside Tempe, Arizona.

 While both the National Transportation Safety Board and the National Highway Traffic Safety Administration have opened investigations into the incident, California announced that it will not renew Uber’s permit to keep testing its fleet of self-driving vehicles in the state.